laurie-boissay/sports_coach/README.md

 TO DO :
   Test, test, test !

-Whithout joke or encouragement !
+Whithout music, bad joke or cutesy encouragement !
 Try it, it's free !